This September, Villeroy & Boch is opening its new UK address in London’s most prestigious design hub, Design Centre, Chelsea Harbour. S

 BR: If you could choose a super-power what would it be & why?

-DH: Speed!
-I’m in a hurry to help Aqualisa regain market share.
+Speed!
+I’m in a hurry to help Aqualisa grow market share across all three showering categories and to double the size of the smart shower market.
 Just call me (The) Flash…

 Dr. Frank Richter, CEO of Duravit

-200 years of Duravit - Duravit’s DNA and the bathroom of the future W
+We take a look at 200 years of Duravit, the brand DNA and the bathroom of the future...

 Our aspiration is to make designer bathrooms come alive.
 This is guaranteed by the highest quality, original design and comfort-enhancing technology.
 This brand essence defines our DNA worldwide, and it distinguishes everything we do.
-For us, the bathroom of the future is the ideal combination of these three core competencies, and in order to continuously advance our expertise in these areas, our product management works closely with research and development departments, both inside the company and externally, as well as with our designers.
+For us, the bathroom of the future is the ideal combination of these three core competencies.

-What is it that accounts for Duravit’s quality?
+What is it that you believe accounts for Duravit’s quality?

-Duravit is universally recognised for its long tradition and outstanding expertise in the field of ceramic processing.
+We believe Duravit is recognised for its long tradition and expertise in the field of ceramic processing.
 We have been involved in the production of top-quality and precision ceramics, since the time our company was first established, and in this area in particular, close collaboration with our R&D team has allowed us to create a continuous stream of innovations, including DuraCeram, HygieneGlaze 2.0 and c-bonded, a process that makes it possible to seamlessly combine ceramics and bathroom furniture.
-Our product development combines software-supported simulation techniques with a series of tests conducted on physical models.
 In the areas of bathroom furniture and wellness technologies, too, Duravit’s quality is evident in the combination of craftsmanship with high-tech.
-This combination in every area is certainly one of the most significant factors.

 Does Duravit have a uniform design language?

 Duravit has a precisely formulated and recognisable design language that is unique, and which is clearly based on fundamental archetypal forms.
 We are contemporary without being trendy, more straightforward than opulent, and always timeless.
-We integrate comfort-enhancing technology, but never at the expense of design, with the result that we have been able to create a consistent design language that extends beyond the individual products in the bathroom.
-In the Duravit design language, everything fits together to create a whole.
+We integrate comfort-enhancing technology, but never at the expense of design.

 How much technology does the bathroom of the future need?